AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-- An assignment operation that is used to initialize an access object, where this target object (the borrower) is a stand-alone variable of an anonymous access-to-variable type, or a constant (including a formal parameter or generic formal object of mode **in**) of a (named or anonymous) access-to-variable type.
+- An assignment operation that is used to initialize an access object, where this target object (the borrower) is a stand-alone variable of an anonymous access-to-variable type, or a constant (including a formal parameter of a procedure or generic formal object of mode **in**) of a (named or anonymous) access-to-variable type.

   The source expression of the assignment shall be either a name denoting a